department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-and-sitewide-crew-member-onboarding.md

 * chronological time to complete (day one, week one, week two, month one)
 * and category

 There's a lot to digest but don't worry, your Delivery Manager will guide you, you'll have an onboarding buddy to provide support, and we'll also introduce you to your workstream's lead to help with specific things related to your discipline (UX, DevOps, Drupal Engineering, etc).
 In addition, you'll have the support of the entire team, who have all gone through this process before and are eager to answer any questions that arise.
 Come back to this ticket any time to refresh your knowledge on a specific topic covered below.
+Have fun and we look forward to getting to know you! 😊

+Projected start date: <insert_here>

 **Team info**
 - Onboarding buddy (short check-in meetings the first week):
-- Team name: Sitewide
+- Team name:
 - Delivery Manager name:
 - Product Manager name:
 - Discipline lead name:

 <details><summary>Day one</summary>

+## Day one
 Your top priority is any onboarding paperwork provided by Contract Onboarding folks.
 Start tasks below after that.

 ### Process & Principles
 - [ ] Read through our [team norms](https://docs.google.com/document/d/1cs5FePhtR0LIJi63b9ZtqT7T6dphgB584UpfEbejSOc/edit#), which will also give an overview of how we apply the [USDS playbook](https://playbook.cio.gov/) and VA.gov platform [code of conduct](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/code-of-conduct.md).
 - [ ] Read the [VA.gov platform mission and goals](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/onboarding/library/VA.gov%20Platform%20Overview%202021.pdf).
 - [ ] Read the [VA's Office of the CTO (OCTO) engineering excellence guiding principles](https://dsva.slack.com/archives/C04KXPXL4/p1674065912579799) [post in DSVA slack]

 ### People
 - [ ] Meet with A6 Contract Onboarding Specialists (COS) to get an introduction to the paperwork process.
 They'll schedule.